thearqamj/bellabeat-wellness-data-analysis/README.md

 | minuteStepsWide_merged       | Microsoft Excel CSV   | Steps tracked every minute over 31 days of 33 users (Every minute in single column)                    |
 | sleepDay_merged              | Microsoft Excel CSV   | Daily sleep logs, tracked by: Total count of sleeps a day, Total minutes, Total Time in Bed             |
 | weightLogInfo_merged         | Microsoft Excel CSV   | Weight track by day in Kg and Pounds over 30 days.
 Calculation of BMI.
 5 users report weight manually, 3 users not.
 In total, there are 8 users |

+**Data Credibility and Integrity:**
+Due to the limitation of size (30 users) and not having any demographic information we could encounter a sampling bias.
+We are not sure if the sample is representative of the population as a whole.
+Another problem we would encounter is that the dataset is not current and also the time limitation of the survey (2 months long).
+That is why we will give our case study an operational approach.

+### Step 03: PROCESS
+I will focus my analysis in R due to the accessibility, amount of data and to be able to create data visualization to share my results with stakeholders.